Rikhil1604/titanic-survival-prediction/README.md

-As someone new to machine learning, I wanted a project that would help me apply what I’ve learned, explore real-world data, and get hands-on with the entire data science workflow.
+As someone new to Machine Learning, I wanted a project that would help me apply what I’ve learned, explore real-world data, and get hands-on with the entire data science workflow.
 The Titanic dataset is perfect for beginners like me — it’s small, well-documented, and teaches you everything from data cleaning and visualization to building models and making predictions.
-Started learning Exploratory Data Analysis from Krish Naik's YT Channel not long ago.
+If you're a beginner too, following this project step-by-step will give you the confidence to take on bigger challenges and enter your first Kaggle competition!

 This project helped me understand how ML works in practice, not just in theory.
 If you're a beginner too, following this project step-by-step will give you the confidence to take on bigger challenges and even enter your first Kaggle competition!